I’ve been asked if Facebook ads for small businesses (and bloggers) are a smart choice. Let me just say this…

 3. Creating general awareness and building brand recognition

-For some people, taking a loss on ad spend is something they’re 100% okay with – even if it’s a total loss.
-Ideally, we’d all like to somehow profit from our advertising campaigns but sometimes the goal is merely to grow our page or place our product or service in the back of clients’ minds.
+Some people are 100% okay with taking a loss on ad spend.
+Ideally, we’d all like to somehow profit from our advertising campaigns.
+But sometimes the goal is to grow our page or place our brand in the back of clients’ minds.

 At a time when Facebook has publicly stated they’re reducing (and even eliminating) the organic reach of business and news pages, it may be more prudent to focus on a specific product/objective as opposed to running the like-campaigns that were mega popular in the past.

 Tying it all together

 For anyone interested in Facebook marketing, and for those of you that have perhaps even dabbled in it, you’ve likely heard that having a focused campaign goal is very important.

 If your goal as a blogger is to profitably drive traffic to a blog article that has affiliate links, then take all the necessary steps to do it right.